 NF2 is a gene that codes for a protein called merlin.
 Mutations in this gene causes neurofibromatosis type 2, which is characterized by bilateral benign tumors of the nerve sheathe of the vestibulocochlear nerve, so-called Schwannomas.
 Some meningiomas and ependymomas have also shown mutations in NF2.

-VHL, or von Hippel-Lindau is a gene that codes for a transcription factor with the same name.
-The protein should be familiar from biochemistry, where it’s involved in the cell’s response to hypoxia together with HIF-1α.
-When the cell is normoxic (no hypoxia) is VHL degraded before it can do anything.
-If there’s hypoxia will VHL not be degraded but instead travel into the nucleus and activate genes responsible for cell growth and angiogenesis.
+VHL, or von Hippel-Lindau is a gene that codes for a protein with the same name.
+Its function is to break down the transcription factor HIF-1α if the cell is not hypoxic.
+The protein should be familiar from biochemistry.
+When the cell is normoxic (no hypoxia) will VHL degrade HIF-1α before it can do anything.
+If there’s hypoxia will VHL not degrade HIF-1α, which allows HIF-1α to travel into the nucleus, where it functions as a transcription factor and activate genes responsible for cell growth and angiogenesis.

 Germ-line mutations of the VHL gene causes von Hippel-Lindau syndrome, which is characterized by:

 - Hereditary renal cell carcinoma